-In The Early 30?s Julian spent weekends at Grandma?s with uncle George DuVall, who became famous for his roadster windshields.
+In The Early 30s Julian spent weekends at Grandmas with uncle George DuVall, who became famous for his roadster windshields.
 They would cruise around in his Cragar powered 29 A roadster tricked out with fender skirts.
 In 34, Julian and uncle George made their first trip to Muroc together.
 Julian continued to go with an assortment of friends until 1938 when he acquired a motorcycle and could take himself.
-Julian rode that motorbike till 59.
+Julian rode that motorbike until 1959.

-In his spare time, the adventurous Julian pulled the 3-port from his 29 and then bought a Miller-Schoefeld from Curley Grandall, who had raced it at Ascot for $120.
-His payments were $5. per week.
+In his spare time, the adventurous Julian pulled the 3-port from his 29 and then bought a Miller-Schoefeld for $120 from Curley Grandall, who had raced it at Ascot.
+His payments were $5 per week.
 He next ran it at the lakes but it was not fast enough, so in 1940 Julian built up a 31 model A roadster and bettered 101MPH at Muroc.
 He ran the car on the street till 72 and put 90,000 miles on it.
 The motor is still collecting dust today in one of his sheds.

 With a lull in lakes racing, and a need for some extra money Julian, Bob Bliss and Bob Corbet pooled their resources and bought a 37 Ford dump truck.
 They moved too San Louis Obispo and rebuilt the airport.
 Julian took his lakes roadster with the button flywheel and his cycle with him as transport.
 Just think of the fun he had hand cranking that A on a cold mornings with an updraft Winfield.
 In need of more toys, Julian bought a 33 model Hudson-Terraplane straight-8 for $180.
 It hadn?t run in a few years, but he got it purring in no time.
 Something wasn?t right with the body as the paint wouldn?t stick.
 After some investigation it was found to be special aluminum bodied car that just happened to have been a Daytona Beach winner.
 With the bombing at Pearl Harbor, Julian went back to L.A. with his toys, mothballed them and went